lkk989/Volt-Deep-Research/README.md

 ## ✨ Overview

-Mastervolt Deep Research is a production-style research system that combines a VoltAgent backend, a Next.js dashboard frontend, a typed VoltAgent client layer, a rich AI rendering system, and a local workspace runtime with skills.
+Volt Deep Research is a production-style research system that combines a VoltAgent backend, a Next.js dashboard frontend, a typed VoltAgent client layer, a rich AI rendering system, and a local workspace runtime with skills.

 It is designed to support:
 - 📚 deep research and source gathering
 - 📊 financial and quantitative analysis
 - ✅ verification and fact checking